finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 Delete properties from transaction

-Delete one or more property values from a single transaction in a transaction portfolio.
+Delete one or more properties from a single transaction in a transaction portfolio.

 ### Example
 ```java